-Turn west on Graton Road at Hwy.
-116, and you don’t have to go far before you discover two of western Sonoma County’s best tasting rooms.
+Turn west on Graton Road from Highway 116, and you don’t have to go far before you discover two of western Sonoma County’s best tasting rooms.
 Say, about 50 feet.
 Right there, on the corner, next door to each other and sharing a green grassy lawn, are Red Car Wine (8400 Graton Road, Sebastopol, 707-829-8500 x107) and Dutton-Goldfield Winery (3100 Gravenstein Highway N. at Graton Road, Sebastopol, 707-823-3887)

 Technically, their addresses are Sebastopol, but just another little jog down the road sits the tiny town of Graton, and everyone identifies the area as Graton, so there you go.
 The locals know better than the U.S. mapmakers.